 Loan data taken from the deeds registry can provide lending activity by lender, which has grown consistently in the area.
-By comparing the top chart (all loans held by each lender), to the bottom chart (activity by lender per year), it's possible to note that while the lending in the area has consistently grown, the amount per year varies from lender to lender.
+By comparing the top chart (all loans held by each lender) to the bottom chart (lending activity by lender per year), it is possible to note that while the lending in the area has consistently grown, the amount per year varies from lender to lender.
+For example, annual lending increased considerably from 2009 to 2010 amongst most lenders.

-Of note has been the infusion of other lenders into the area.
-In 2009, after the recession, while most lenders significantly decreased their lending, Other Lenders almost tripled their lending activity.
+The real game changer has been the infusion of other lenders into the area.
+Since 2011, any annual increase in lending has been driven by Other Lenders.
 These other lenders primarily include companies providing home loan benefits to their employees.
-In this case, increased lending may reflect increased mining activity requiring staff deployment in the area.